empijei/channels/README.md

 No, really, this is not.

 This is code that *happens* to be owned by Google for legal reasons.

-This doesn't even follow code readability good practices and it wastes a massive amount of resources.

-It's a toy project, please don't use.

 # But what is this, really